 2. Booking the morning flight

-A common ploy that lots of parents use is to book morning flights; that way, if you have a child who cries a lot, you don’t annoy other passengers as much as you would by taking a late night flight when most passengers are trying to sleep.
+A common ploy that lots of parents use is to book morning flights; that way, if you have a child who cries a lot, you don’t annoy other passengers as much as you would by taking a late night flight when most passengers are trying to sleep with their bed wedge pillow amazon.
 Alternatively, you can book a flight around your child’s naptime – this way, you’ll keep their routine on schedule; the thinking is it’s much easier dealing with a sleeping child than a fussy child.

 3. Planning activities to keep the kids busy